xweichu/dse_automation/README.md

 - Ansible
 - sshpass

-If above packages are not installed on your system, you can clone this repo and run the command to install: `bash ./env_prep.sh`.
+If above packages are not installed on your system, you can clone this repo and run the command to install on Ubuntu: `bash ./env_prep.sh`.

 In addition, an **Ubuntu 20.04** ova template is required to configure the DSE cluster.
 Make sure the template is accessible via ssh with username and password.
 Other Ubuntu versions may or may not work.